neverwannafly/BlogApp/README.md

-# Evaluation Project

 # Running the project ->
-clone the project or download zip
+clone the project or download zip<br>
 Run the following command in terminal to run the app (while being in the BlogApp directory) ->
 ```
 $source ../venv/bin/activate